+86-159 9860 6917

 - Common applications include road bases, embankments, retaining walls, and load-bearing structures.

-- Surface protection: Geotextiles form a protective layer that absorbs rainfall impact, reducing soil particle detachment caused by raindrops.
+- Surface Protection: Forms a protective layer that absorbs rainfall impact, reducing soil particle detachment caused by raindrops.

-- Soil reinforcement: Woven geotextiles provide high tensile strength, increasing soil stability and resistance to movement on slopes and embankments.
+- Soil Reinforcement: Woven materials offer high tensile strength, increasing soil stability and resistance to movement on slopes and embankments.

-- Vegetation enhancement: Creates a stable environment for seed germination and root development, enabling natural erosion control over time.
+- Vegetation Enhancement: Creates a stable environment for seed germination and root development, enabling natural, long-term erosion control.

 What Is Slope Erosion Control Fabric?